ryneeverett/cartridge-downloads/README.md

 - Adds download fields to the `Product` admin, which are available upon order completion.
 - Adds download fields to the `Form` admin, which are available upon form completion.

+## Product Only Variations *(optional)*

+Often times a download is bundled with a physical product -- mp3's may come with a cd or an epub might come with a book.
+In this case it often makes sense to have one variation for just the download and another for the physical good *and* the download.

+Add a `ProductOption` named "Download Only" to any type to enable this feature.
+When selected:

+- Orders consisting solely of "Download Only" products get marked as processed automatically.

 # Installation

 ```sh